openid/authzen/api/authorization-api-1_0.md

 : REQUIRED.
 A `string` value that specifies the type of the Resource.

 `id`:
 : OPTIONAL.
-The unique identifier of the Resource, scoped to the `type`, within the scope of the PEP.
+The unique identifier of the Resource, scoped to the `type`.
 If specified, the value MAY be any valid JSON value, including a simple string.
 It also MAY follow the format specified by the `Subject Identifiers for Security Event Tokens` specification {{RFC9493}}.

 #### Examples (non-normative)